 Note that there will be at least 7 and up to 14 days between mParticle recieving a request and deletion occurring.
 This delay provides an opportunity to cancel a pending deletion request before it is carried out.

-In addition to data directly stored by mParticle, such as historical event batches, mParticle will also delete data in your managed Data Warehouse integrations (Amazon Redshift and Google BigQuery only).
+In addition to data directly stored by mParticle, such as historical event batches, mParticle will also delete data in your managed Data Warehouse integrations:

 These methods access data indexed for GDPR starting on May 25, 2018.
 If you need to affect historical data, please contact your account manager.